ZenitechSoftware/visa-js/README.md

 visa.check(subject).can.operation1.object1({refs: [1, 2]});
 ```

 Context can optionally be passed in case it is required to evaluate policy rules.
-For instance, Express `req` is passed as context:
+For instance, Express `req` object is passed as context:
 ```js
 visa.check(subject).can.operation1.object1({context: req});
 ```